 This post is intended to collect some thoughts about Docker volumes.
 It's going to cover topics that I've encountered while writing and editing, including: challenges when working with bind mounts in development, issues to think about with permissions, and cool things you can do with named volumes as you get your setup ready for deployment.
 This post is not meant to be comprehensive; instead, it's meant to be a focused set of tips for getting the most out of your volumes.

-For example, it's a common practice to have something like this as part of your
+This is especially important when thinking about people who may be new to Docker.
+For example, it's a common practice to have something like this as part of an

 #App Service app: ... volumes: - ./:/app ...